0rpc/zerorpc-node/README.md

 zerorpc-node
 ============

-This is a version of [ZeroRPC](https://github.com/dotcloud/zerorpc-python) for node.js.
-We have full client and server support for version 3 of the protocol.
+ZeroRPC is a communication layer for distributed systems. zerorpc-node is a port of the original [ZeroRPC](https://github.com/dotcloud/zerorpc-python) for node.js.
+We have full client and server support for version 3 of the protocol, and clients/servers written in the Python version can communicate transparently with those written in node.js.
 This project is alpha.

 To install the package: